Key Takeaways

 03 The Military Sleep Method

-This technique was developed by the U.S. Navy Pre-Flight School to help pilots fall asleep in 2 minutes or less.
-According to the book Relax and Win (1981), it had a 96% success rate after 6 weeks of practice[4].
+The U.S. Navy Pre-Flight School developed this to help pilots fall asleep in 2 minutes flat.
+Lloyd Bud Winter documented it in Relax and Win (1981) and claimed a 96% success rate after 6 weeks of practice[4].

 - Relax your face.
 Close your eyes.
 Let your forehead go slack.
 Unclench your jaw.
 Let your tongue fall.
 Relax the muscles around your eyes.